ameycancode/LendingClub_CaseStudy/README.md

 - Also, people with dti between 15-20 are more likely to default.
 - People with loan interest rate higher than 10% also have a tendency to default.
 - One more interesting observation was people from West; out of four USA regions - West, South, Northeast, Midwest; have little higher tendency to default when compared to people from remaining three regions.
-- REFER TO THE EXCEL FILE FOR DETAILED RECOMMENDATIONS MATRIX (File Name: Recommendation_Matrix.xlsx)
+- REFER TO THE EXCEL FILE FOR DETAILED RECOMMENDATIONS MATRIX (File Name: Recommendation_Matrix.xlsx).
+Yellow cells in this excel file indicate that there is no recommendation for that particular combination.
+Or in other words this pair of variables is not related to give any recommendation.

 ## Technologies Used  - Python
 - libraries - ipython, pandas, numpy, seaborn, matplotlib, itertools